Minor major seventh chord: Use

 The chord occurs on the tonic when harmonizing the harmonic minor scale in seventh chords.
 That is, the first, third, fifth, and seventh scale degrees of the harmonic minor scale form a minor major seventh chord, as shown below.

 The harmonic minor scale has a raised seventh, creating a minor second (half step) between the seventh and the octave.
 This half step creates a pull (leading tone) to the tonic that is useful in harmonic context and is not present in the natural minor scale.
 Traditionally, in classical and jazz contexts, when building a chord on the dominant of the minor tonality, this raised seventh is present, and so both of these chords have a strong pull to the tonic.

 This chord appears in classical music, but it is used more in the late Romantic period than in the Classical and Baroque periods.
 However, a striking example may be found in the final bar of Bach's St Matthew Passion.
-The chord occurs on the first beat, but the sharp seventh (B natural) is resolved upwards to a C. John Eliot Gardiner hears this chord in context as an "unexpected and almost excruciating dissonance... the melody instruments insist on B natural—the jarring leading tone—before eventually melting in a C minor cadence."
+The chord occurs on the first beat, but the sharp seventh (B natural on the flutes) is resolved upwards to a C. John Eliot Gardiner hears this chord in context as an "unexpected and almost excruciating dissonance... the melody instruments insist on B natural—the jarring leading tone—before eventually melting in a C minor cadence."